- Start value for a countdown timer.

 Free Timer is a free program for personal and commercial use.
 This program is distributed on AS IS basis, and WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Comfort Software Group cannot be made responsible for any, direct or indirect, damage caused by the program.

-Comfort Software Group reserves the right to change licensing terms in future.
+Comfort Software Group reserves the right to change licensing terms in the future.

 Download Free Timer